ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Seafile - Part 2 - Valkey cache server.md

           - In the `env` section, the Valkey password is set as the `REDIS_PASSWORD` environment parameter so the exporter can pick it from the pod's environment and authenticate with it in the Valkey server.

-          - It also has limited RAM `resources`, and its `containerPort` is the one used by default by the exporter and also matches the one you will see declared [in the next section within the corresponding Valkey's `Service` resource](#valkey-service-resource).
+          - It also has limited RAM and CPU `resources`, and its `containerPort` is the one used by default by the exporter and also matches the one you will see declared [in the next section within the corresponding Valkey's `Service` resource](#valkey-service-resource).

       - `spec.volumes`\
         Here the `valkey.conf` item, taken from a yet-to-be-defined `cache-valkey` [ConfigMap object](https://kubernetes.io/docs/concepts/configuration/configmap/), is declared as a volume so it can be mounted by the `server` container, under its `volumeMounts` section.